Trust-based AI Implementation Partner

 03

-The public principle is cost-conscious design; proprietary implementation details stay internal.
+Cost-conscious design is public; implementation details stay internal.

 Practical Utility